tokkonopapa/WordPress-IP-Geo-Block/ip-geo-block/README.txt

 == Changelog ==

 = 2.2.2.3 =
-Sorry for frequent update again but I have to fixed the following issues.
+Sorry for frequent update again but the following obvious bugs should be fixed.

 * **Bug fix:** Fixed the issue of not initializing country code at activation.
 * **Bug fix:** Fixed the issue that scheme less notation like '//example.com'